szw0407/aTrust-VPN-Open-URL-for-ShandongUniversity/README.md

 Then run the script.
 Enjoy using!

-If you have a GitHub Account, give me a star if you like it.
+If you have a GitHub Account, please give me a star if you like it, thanks.